operator-playground-io/etcd-operator/tutorials/etcd-operator-deployment-status.md

 ```

-It takes up to a few minutes for the PHASE status to turn “Succeeded”.
+It takes up to a few minutes for the PHASE status to turn `Succeeded`.
 Please wait for the time it shows up, before proceeding further.